MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/call-options-visual-engagement.md

 ms.topic: article
 ---

-# Remote assistance and calling options in live chat
+# Call options and visual engagement in live chat

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-## Calling options in live chat
+## Call options in live chat

 With calling options in a live chat conversation, you can initiate a voice or video call while you're communicating with the customer over chat.